 133 Patterson Hall

 Modern Languages & Literatures

-Starting in Fall 2014, First-year Chinese will be offered on the Cheney campus.
+First-year Chinese is now being offered on the Cheney campus.
 Read here for course info and check EagleNET for class times.

 Languages open the door to a more enriching experience of the world through travel and through work and study abroad.
 At the same time, the languages we teach are not strictly "foreign" languages in that they have been represented in the region of the present-day United States for generations, even centuries.

 The benefits of language study are many.
 They include a better appreciation of diversity in our own society, in-depth knowledge of national and regional cultures beyond our borders, and an increased general understanding of how language functions and how meaning is constructed.
 Research has shown that bilingualism enhances cognitive abilities prized by educators and employers alike, such as verbal skills, critical thinking, problem-solving, flexibility and creativity.

 In addition to teaching the four basic skills of speaking, reading, writing, and comprehension, language programs also acquaint students with the more specialized discourse of cultural and literary studies.
 The study of the creative forms of expression associated with a given national culture leads to greater enjoyment in aesthetic experience and a better understanding of our own cultural heritage.

 What are the degree options?

 The Department of Modern Languages and Literatures offers major degree programs in French and Spanish, leading to the Bachelor of Arts and Bachelor of Arts in Education, and minors in Japanese, German, French, Spanish, and Teaching English as a Second Language.
 Several of these minors also offer the possibility of a teaching endorsement.
 The minor teaching endorsement for English as a Second Language is a useful and popular career choice.

 A Master of Education degree is offered for graduate students in French.